manudevelopia/detestable/README.md

 ## Detestable ...why?
-Because you detest testing something that is hard to test.
+Because you detest testing something that is hard to test, but when the duel arrives is better to have some weapons up your sleeve.